NullNet-ai/wallguard-server/README.md

 # wallguard-server
-A centralized management system for network firewalls
+A centralized management system for network firewalls.